AdrKacz/IA-BDI/README.md

 # Previews

-The number in **red** is the number of resource that returns to the base.
+The number in **red** is the number of resources that returns to the base.

-When the spaceship is *close* and releases **blue** markers, it doesn't carry resources and it is looking for ressources.
+When the spaceship is *close* and releases **blue** markers, it doesn't carry resources and it is looking for resources.

 When the spaceship is *open* and releases **red** markers, it carries resources and it is looking for its base.

 ![Spaceships leave home](./previews/preview-start-gif.gif)

 At first, we observe **blue** markers everywhere.
-However, they quickly diffuse and first paths appear.
+However, they quickly diffuse and paths appear.

-We notice that some spaceships goes in a wrong direction.
+We notice that some spaceships go in the wrong direction.
 That is because they don't have any idea where they are.
 However, thanks to markers, they recover their way to the desired path (*as you can see with the one on the middle right doing kind of a loop*).

 ![Spaceships trace route](./previews/preview-end-gif.gif)

-After a while, we observed a well drawn markers trail, making a total of **3** paths. **2** to go to the left resource batch, and **1** to go the the right resource batch.
+After a while, we observed a well-drawn markers trail, making a total of **3** paths. **2** to go to the left resource batch, and **1** to go to the right resource batch.

 We notice that the metrics that displayed the number of resources returning to the base goes up way quicker than at the beginning of the simulation.
-This prove that spaceships succeeds in creating an efficient group behaviour to gather resources.
+This proves that spaceships succeed in creating an efficient group behaviour to gather resources.

 # Details on graphics

-We won't details here how we display information on screen, neither how the computer clock is handle, nor the animation frames are working.
+We won't detail here how we display information on the screen, neither how the computer clock is handled, nor the animation frames are working.

 Indeed, *Game Simulation* or *Computer Graphics* are not the subject of the study.